 - The resort of Sealine and the Intercontinental Hotel was a great attraction for many expatriates.

-- The first hotel was in Sheraton which was opened in 1979.
-The large hotels in 2006 were limited also.
+- The first hotel was Sheraton which opened in 1979.
+The large hotels in 2006, were limited also.

 - Single men and women are banned to stay together in the same house.

 - In the place of today’s museum, there were three large restaurants in a ship shaped, overlooking the sea, offered the best fish in town!

 - Opposite the supermarket, near hotel Ramana, it was a fantastic Egyptian restaurant with amazing Umali (Arabic sweet) and Shisha.